Last Updated on September 17, 2020 by Creative Parenting

 If you’ve ever considered taking it away…

-It seems like there isn’t a simple solution that’ll both comfort our child and prevents a long-term habit.
+It seems like there isn’t a simple solution that’ll both comfort our child and prevent a long-term habit.

 You see, it doesn’t seem like a lot of the common advice acknowledges the deep attachment our little ones have to their pacifiers.